MMacdonald07/SchoolSystem/README.md

 ## Usage

-Start the backend using any Java IDE (Eclipse, intelliJ IDEA, etc.) and selecting the SchoolApplication run configuration.

 Input your PSQL credentials and the database URL in src/main/resources/applications.properties.
-Also feel free to add any other database configuration here.
+Also feel free to add any other database configuration here such as dropping database when the program is halted.

+Start the backend using any Java IDE (Eclipse, IntelliJ IDEA, etc.) and selecting the SchoolApplication run configuration.

 The frontend can be started up by running the following commands from the main directory: